 Another possibility is that it was derive from a place in France such as Pinos or Pignols where cuttings were obtained.
 Pignols in the Auvergne, has cultivated Pinot since the middle ages.

-France - Pinot Noir
+France (most common) - Pinot Noir

 Germany - Spätburgunder